 Neil R. Lieberman

 Neil Lieberman has a broad-based litigation practice representing financial institutions and other clients in commercial disputes before state and federal courts, including contract, securities, bankruptcy, labor, and ERISA matters.
 Neil also has represented financial institutions and individuals in wide-ranging investigations by federal and state regulators, including the Department of Justice, Securities and Exchange Commission, and the New York Attorney General, and has advised on related internal investigations.
-Neil has been recognized as a Rising Star in business litigation by New York Metro Super Lawyers for the past four years.
+Neil was recently named an Elite Boutique Trailblazer by The National Law Journal, and has been recognized by Benchmark Litigation and New York Metro Super Lawyers for several years.

-In his pro bono practice, Neil works with the International Refugee Assistance Program and a team of Columbia law students to provide comprehensive legal services to an Iraqi refugee seeking resettlement in the United States.
+In his pro bono practice, Neil recently was co-trial counsel in a bench trial challenging the State of Arkansas methods of electing appellate judges under Section 2 of the Voting Rights Act, and works with the International Refugee Assistance Program to provide comprehensive legal services to an Iraqi refugee seeking resettlement in the United States.

-Prior to joining Holwell Shuster & Goldberg, Neil was a litigation associate at Paul, Weiss, Rifkind, Wharton & Garrison LLP.
-Before his legal career, Neil was a certified public accountant and worked with “big four” public accounting firms and multinational companies for more than 10 years on issues relating to financial reporting, international tax, and regulatory compliance.
+Before joining Holwell Shuster & Goldberg, Neil was a litigation associate at Paul, Weiss, Rifkind, Wharton & Garrison LLP.
+Before his legal career, he was a certified public accountant and worked with “Big Four” public accounting firms and multinational companies for more than 10 years on issues relating to financial reporting, international tax, and regulatory compliance.